edgio-docs/edgio-docs/src/guides/v7/basics/serving_traffic.md

 | [Enabled HTTPS support.](/guides/basics/hostnames#https-traffic)                                                                                                                    | Enabled HTTPS support for each registered hostname by either autogenerating or uploading a TLS certificate to our network.                                                                                                                                                    |
 | [Deployed your configuration.](/guides/basics/deployments)                                                                                                                         | Deployed the above configurations to {{ PRODUCT }}.                                                                                                                                                                                                                           |
 | QA                                                                                                                                                                                 | Tested your site by loading it through a [deployment-specific link](/guides/basics/deployments#deployment-specific-page).                                                                                                                                                     |

-Once you are ready to serve traffic on our CDN, use your DNS service provider to [update the DNS record for each hostname registered within {{ PRODUCT }}](#dns) to point to our service.

 ## Firewall - Allowing {{ PRODUCT }} IP Addresses {/*firewall-allowing-ip-addresses*/}